Skip to main content

 Miscellaneous

-IAM Identity Center will store data about which Amazon Web Services accounts and cloud applications are assigned to which users and groups, as well as what permissions have been granted for accessing Amazon Web Services accounts.
-IAM Identity Center will also create and manage IAM roles in individual Amazon Web Services accounts for each permission set you grant access for your users.
+IAM Identity Center stores your user and group attributes, the metadata about which Amazon Web Services accounts and cloud applications are assigned to which users and groups, and what permissions have been granted for accessing Amazon Web Services accounts.
+IAM Identity Center also creates and manages IAM roles in individual Amazon Web Services accounts for each permission set you grant access for your users.

 With IAM Identity Center, you can enable standard-based strong authentication capabilities for all your users across all identity sources.
 If you use a supported SAML 2.0 IdP as your identity source, you can enable multi-factor authentication capabilities of your provider.
 When using IAM Identity Center or Active Directory as your identity source, IAM Identity Center supports the Web Authentication specification to help you secure user access to Amazon Web Services accounts and business applications with FIDO-enabled security keys, such as YubiKey, and built-in biometric authenticators, such as Touch ID on Apple MacBooks and facial recognition on PCs.
 You can also enable one-time-passwords (TOTPs) using authenticator apps such as Twilio Authy*.